Shared ownership mortgages

 How much deposit do I need for a shared ownership mortgage?

-For a shared ownership mortgage, you’ll typically need to put down a deposit of between 5% to 10% of the share that you’re buying.
 You’ll also need enough money to cover moving costs, stamp duty, solicitor’s fees and a management fee, also known as a leasehold fee.
-If your shared ownership property is a flat, you’ll also have to pay an annual charge, known as ground rent, to cover the maintenance costs of communal areas.
+If your shared ownership property is a flat, you’ll usually have to pay a service charge to cover the maintenance costs of communal areas.

 Will my shared ownership property be freehold or leasehold?

-When you buy a house or flat through the Shared Ownership scheme, it will be leasehold.
-Basically, a leasehold is a long tenancy.
 The share you pay rent on is still owned by your landlord (the housing association).

 How does stamp duty work for shared ownership properties?

-If you buy a shared ownership property over the stamp duty threshold, you can choose to pay a one-off SDLT payment based on the market value of the property, or you can pay the SDLT in stages.
+If you buy a shared ownership property over the stamp duty (SDLT) threshold, you can either pay a one-off SDLT payment based on the market value of the property (as if you were buying 100% ownership).
+Or you can pay the SDLT in stages, starting with anything you may owe on your initial share of the property.
+You then won’t need to pay any more stamp duty until you own an 80% share.

 How do I sell my shared ownership home?